depressedX/vue-create-shadow-app/README.md

 ## when to use

 [Vue 3.5](https://blog.vuejs.org/posts/vue-3-5) has good support build vue in CustomElement mode, which is base on shadow dom.

-While if you dont want use the isolation ability without using custom element (eg. custom element is unavailable in chrome extension sandbox environment), try this library.
+While if you want the isolation ability of shadow dom and dont want to use custom element (eg. custom element is unavailable in chrome extension sandbox environment), try this library.

 ## How to use